 5. Go museum hopping

 In addition to the one dedicated to Ho Chi Minh, you can visit the fantastic Women’s Museum, the Museum of Ethnology, and the Museum of Vietnamese History.
-For more info on all of these, you can check out my detailed guide to museum hopping in Hanoi.

 6. Take a cooking class